UNC-Libraries/hy-c/README.md

     * Honors thesis workflow automatically assigns departmental group as reviewer for deposited works
 * Updated deposit/edit form with combined files and metadata tabs
 * Import scripts for new ProQuest deposits
+* Merges old and new analytics data from Google Analytics

 #### Contact Information
 * Email: cdr@unc.edu